- Ukraine-War: Support for affected students and helpers

 - Popular websites to find a room/apartment are for example: www.wg-gesucht.de, www.immobilienscout24.de, www.studenten-wg.de

 - Our tutors from comeTOgether support you in searching and applying for private rooms/ apartments.
 They have also a list with private accommodation offers.
 In the office you can use the internet and phone for free.
-The opening times of the office in the “Mensa Stadtmitte” are Mon, Wed, Thu 11.30 - 14.30 and Tue 14.00 - 17.00 pm.
+Check their site for the current opening times.

 - Social Counseling has a list of the student residences of the Studierendenwerk and other options regarding accommodation in Darmstadt.